-Sirmilik National Park can be accessed from Pond Inlet or Arctic Bay.
+Getting There Sirmilik National Park can be accessed from Pond Inlet or Arctic Bay.
 Local outfitters may be hired in either community to provide boat or snow machine transportation to the park.
 For information on Pond Inlet, contact the Nattinnak Visitor Centre at (867) 899-8226.
 For information on Arctic Bay, contact (867) 439-8483.

 Iqaluit is a hub for air traffic in Nunavut.
 Commercial flights are available to Iqaluit from Montreal, Ottawa, and Yellowknife via Edmonton.
 Scheduled flights and charters are available from Iqaluit to Pond Inlet and Arctic Bay/Nanasivik.
 Air travellers should plan for the possibility of weather delays when making their travel arrangements.
 Making the Most of Your Visit - There are no visitor facilities, services, or campgrounds in the park.
 There is a Parks Canada office in Pond Inlet for information, registration and orientation to the park.
 Parks Canada information and orientations are also available through hamlet staff in Arctic Bay. - Careful pre trip planning is essential.
-Please contact the Parks Canada office in Pond Inlet (867-899-8092) or the Field Unit office in Iqaluit (867-975-4673) or visit the park website at www. pc.gc.ca for detailed pre trip planning information.

-• The best times to visit are spring (late April to early June) for winter activities, and after ice break-up in summer (late July to early September) for hiking and camping.
+Please contact the Parks Canada office in Pond Inlet (867-899-8092) or the Field Unit office in Iqaluit (867-975-4673) or visit the park website at www.pc.gc.ca for detailed pre trip planning information. - The best times to visit are spring (late April to early June) for winter activities, and after ice break-up in summer (late July to early September) for hiking and camping.
 During ice breakup (mid-June to late July) and freeze-up (mid-October to early November), the park is not accessible.
-Winter access is not advisable due to the extreme cold and darkness.
-Keep in mind that the weather is unpredictable and will influence all travel plans.
+Winter access is not advisableduetotheextremecoldanddarkness.
+Keepinmindthat the weather is unpredictable and will influence all travel plans.
+Plan for an extra travel day on your way to and from the park.
+For many people, this opportunity for an encounter with the people of a small Arctic community becomes the most treasured memory of their trip to Sirmilik National Park."
 Activities Hiking A high plateau and broad river valleys of the Borden Peninsula and the variety of terrain of Bylot Island are prime hiking destinations in the park.
-Numerous species of birds and arctic wildlife, and extensive cover of summer wildflowers are key attractions.
-Contact the Parks Canada office in Pond Inlet for details.
+Numerous species of birds and arctic wildlife.andextensivecover of summer wildflowers are kev attractions.
+Contact the Parks Canada

-Camping Low-impact backcountry camping is part of the Sirmilik experience.
-A backcountry excursion permit, registration and orientation is required.
-Campers should bring a camp stove and fuel as fires are not permitted.
+Camping Low-impactbackcountrycampingispartoftheSirmilikexperience.A backcountryexcursionpermit, registration and orientation is required.
+Campersshouldbringacampstoveandfuel as fires are not permitted.
 Camp fuel can be purchased in Pond Inlet or Arctic Bay.
 Wildlife Viewing Birdwatchers will delight in the sheer volume and diversity of birdlife in Sirmilik.
-The most popular wildlife viewing is guided, spring floe edge tours where visitors may see narwhal and beluga whales, seal, polar bear and many species of birds.
+The most popular wildlife view-

 Ski Touring Spring (late March to early June) is the ideal time for ski touring in Sirmilik especially on Bylot Island.
 Contact the Parks Canada office in Pond Inlet for details.